The saga of Milwaukee's water tower dragon

 “I think she’s right about putting something in our mind that we remember.
 In fact, maybe that kind of art is more significant because we know it’s short and isn’t going to be there forever,” Cookie says.

 What became of the dragon?

 What happened to the dragon itself after its short stint guarding the water tower?
 Terese donated it to the local Boy’s and Girl’s Club, but she says it couldn’t have lasted more than 30 years.

 “Heck no,” Terese said.
 “I mean the poor thing was made of chicken wire and fiberglass.
 It was only meant to last five days.”

 But that dragon is tough.

 “The dragon is really larger than life.
 It’s located in our woods,” says Molly Modrzynski, who runs things at Camp Whitcomb/Mason in Hartland.
-Agnew’s dragon is tucked into a pine tree forest the camp uses for nature hikes and scavenger hunts.
+As of 2019, Agnew’s dragon was tucked into a pine tree forest the camp uses for nature hikes and scavenger hunts.

 When Terese saw proof that her dragon lives on she was surprised.

 “Oh my God.
 I can’t believe it!” she says.
 “It’s moldered well!
 It’s not pretty, it’s ugly … but in a cool way.”

 Terese says she might pay a visit to the dragon next time she’s in the area and try to spruce up the now elderly creature.